dsandstrom/card_baseball/README.md

 [![Rubocop Actions Status](https://github.com/dsandstrom/card_baseball/workflows/Rubocop/badge.svg)](https://github.com/dsandstrom/card_baseball/actions?query=workflow%3ARubocop) [![Stylelint Actions Status](https://github.com/dsandstrom/card_baseball/workflows/Stylelint/badge.svg)](https://github.com/dsandstrom/card_baseball/actions?query=workflow%3AStylelint)

 ## Introduction
 This is a Ruby on Rails app built to house League and Player information for a Card Baseball Game.
-The "card" game has since been abandoned and heartfully continued using an Excel file.
+The "card" game has since been abandoned, but has been heartfully continued using an Excel file.
 This app hopes to reproduce the game, but is currently a work in progress.

 ## Local Setup